What is Considered a Small Business?

 The lack of bureaucratic processes and hierarchies commonly associated with larger corporations is a defining characteristic of small businesses.
 This flexibility and nimbleness enable small businesses to navigate challenges and seize opportunities more efficiently.

-Related Article: How to Delete a Business Facebook Page
+Related Article: How Big is a Business Card?

 Benefits of Being Small